digitalmethodsinitiative/dmi_service_manager/readme.md

 ## Run server
-Once the DMI Service Manager is set up, and your Docker images are ready, you can run the server using the following example Gunicorn command:
+Once the DMI Service Manager is set up and your Docker images are ready, you can run the server using the following example Gunicorn command:
 `python3 -m gunicorn --worker-tmp-dir /dev/shm --workers=1 --threads=12 --worker-class=gthread --log-level=debug --reload --bind 0.0.0.0:4000 api:app`